Une Cenerentola

 Elisabeth Leonskaja is in fine company for Schumann and Shostakovich quintets.

-Pekka Kuusisto contrasts Haydn and Mozart with Anna Clyne, a very active electro-acoustic music composer.
+Pekka Kuusisto contrasts Haydn and Mozart with british Anna Clyne.

 A century of music by women with hidden gems uncovered by the Fondation Palazzetto Bru Zane and enthusiast Hervé Niquet.